1. NAME OF MEDICINAL PRODUCT

 The vaccine is to be administered by intramuscular injection in the anterolateral thigh or alternatively in

-The vaccine can be administered simultaneously, as a separate injection, with other common childhood vaccines, according to locally recommended immunisation schedules.
+The vaccine can be administered simultaneously, as a separate injection, with other common childhood vaccines, according to locally recommended immunisation schedule.

 Arapenta inj.
 (DTP-HepB-Hib fully liquid combined vaccine) should not be administered to children with known hypersensitivity to any vaccine component or to children having shown signs of hypersensitivity after previous administration of diphtheria, tetanus, pertussis, hepatitis B, or Hib vaccines.